Kimberley 28-day Rainfall Forecast

 50% to 75%

 The hemispheric long wave pattern has remained stable in recent weeks.
-There are five main troughs.
-Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, Western Australia, the south Pacific, and South America.
+There are seven main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, New Zealand, the south Pacific, the southeast Pacific, and South America.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 5 June to 9 June, 14 June to 18 June, and 30 June to 4 July.
-Rain events originating in the tropics and moving south are possible about 5 June to 9 June, and 24 June to 28 June.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 19 July to 23 July, 24 July to 28 July, and 31 July to 4 August.
+Rain events originating in the tropics and moving south are possible about 5 July to 9 July, 18 July to 22 July, and 28 July to 1 August.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.